Awards & Scholarships

 Merryll Penson MLIS Scholarships (Deadline: February 12)

 The Department of Library and Information Studies in the Dewar College of Education and Human Services is excited to announce the $1,000 Merryll Penson Scholarships are expected to continue for the summer or fall 2021 semesters.
 Merryll Penson is the retired Executive Director of Library Services in the Office of Instructional and Information Technology in the University System of Georgia.
-These scholarships are made possibly by many generous donations made in honor of Merryll Penson on the Occasion of her retirement from the University System on Georgia.
-Application for these scholarships are due April 21.
+These scholarships are made possible by many generous donations made in honor of Merryll Penson on the occasion of her retirement from the University System of Georgia.
+Application for these scholarships are due February 12.
 Application Guidelines

 One - Baker Family MLIS Scholarship(Deadline: February 12) $1,000 scholarship available to students currently enrolled in the VSU MLIS program with at least a 3.0 GPA.
 Preferential consideration will be given to students from the counties including and contiguous to Lowndes County, Georgia (Lowndes, Brooks, Cook, Berrien, Lanier, Echols).
 If no students from the preferred counties apply for the Baker Family Scholarship, then applications from students who reside within the State of Georgia will be considered.
 Application Guidelines

 VSU MLIS Merit Scholarship(Deadline for Spring: December 1, Deadline for Summer-Fall: February 12) Available to students currently enrolled in the VSU MLIS program who show proven progress toward the MLIS degree.
 Application Guidelines